 The WSC may reject a SAR if it determines the SAR is outside the scope of WECC’s authority or is not appropriate to be undertaken by WECC.
 If a SAR is rejected, the WSC shall post its explanation for rejection on the WECC website.
 Notification of the WSC’s decision shall:

-be communicated to the SAR author, the Board, and the SEL,
+Be communicated to the SAR author, the Board, and the SEL;

-reference the unique SAR tracking number and direct the recipient to supporting information as appropriate, and
+Reference the unique SAR tracking number and direct the recipient to supporting information as appropriate; and

-be made no more than 30 days from the date of the WSC’s determination.
+Be made no more than 30 days from the date of the WSC’s determination.

-The WSC’s decision to reject a SAR may be appealed to the Board.

-Step 3 – Convene the Drafting Team
+Step 3—Convene the Drafting Team

 If it accepts a SAR, the WSC may, at its discretion, expand or narrow the scope of the SAR at any time during the development process prior to approving the project for ballot.
 The WSC shall prioritize the development of the SAR in relation to other RRSs or CRTs proposed for development under the Procedures, as may be required based on the volume of requests and available resources.
 If prioritization dictates a postponed starting date, the WSC shall either set a postponed starting date or set a review date at which the WSC shall re-evaluate the SAR for purposes of its progress through these Procedures.
 In no case shall the review date be more than 180 days after the date the SAR was received.

 Upon establishing a start date for the development of an RRS or CRT, the WSC shall convene a DT to develop the RRS or CRT required by the SAR.

 The WSC may either directly assign a DT or solicit team member nominations from the industry.
+When multiple DT nominees from the same entity seek assignment to the same DT, that assignment is permissible; however, the represented entity has only one vote on matters determined solely by the DT.
+When presented with a list of DT nominees proposed for assignment to a DT, the WSC may request the names be kept confidential until the assignment has been made.

-The WSC shall approve the DT membership within 120 days of establishing a start date.
-The WSC may augment, modify, or replace DT membership at any time as needed.
+The WSC may augment, modify, or replace DT membership at any time.
+The WSC shall target approval of each DT Roster for no later than 120 days after the SAR start date has been set.

 Because the DT chair’s primary responsibility is leadership and coordination, the DT chair need not be a SME in the field associated with the SAR.